65-The New Schwab Credit Card and What it Tells Us

 This new Schwab credit card will threaten a lot of people, especially the legacy airlines.
 More on that in our next blog.

 This Schwab credit card idea was so successful for Schwab that it expanded on the idea at the high end of the market.
 In 2016, Schwab introduced the American Express Platinum Card for Schwab.
 The card is a near identical twin to the American Express Platinum Card which has luxurious perks and a $695 annual price tag.
 This new Schwab card is a co-branded card offering most of the American Express benefits.
 The American Express card requires an excellent credit history and the willingness to pay the $695 annual fee.
-The Schwab card carries an extra requirement, the need to have a brokerage account or an IRA held with Schwab.
+The Schwab standard card carries no fee (there is a $695 annual fee for the platinum version with more benefits) but does have an extra requirement, the need to have a minimum sized brokerage account or an IRA held with Schwab.
 In a benefit that American Express does not offer, this new card offers membership rewards points, which can be redeemed for cash expenses of travel, gift cards and shopping.
 It unlocks the ability to cash out membership rewards points directly for cash, a benefit not offered by American Express.
 The Schwab cards cash out rate is 1.1 cents per point compared to an effective rate on the far more limited American Express product of .6 cents per point.
 The Schwab product also offers other, priced based, benefits not offered by the American Express product.